• 0

 Above: The stem after 1/3 has been removed

-As a good rule of thumb if you don't know, then cutting out 1/3 and that includes older stems, is a good place to start.
-This allows you to remove the above offending branches and then 'sculpt' the remaining rose into a neat and open shape.
-If you know what type of rose you have you can always search for more species-specific guides if need be.
+As a good rule of thumb, if you don't know, then cutting out 1/3, including older stems, is a good place to start.
+This allows you to remove the above-offending branches and then 'sculpt' the remaining rose into a neat and open shape.
+If you know what type of rose you have, you can always search for more species-specific guides if need be.

 Step 4.
 Mulching roses after pruning

-I can't stress the need for this step when pruning a rose, or any shrub really.
-Mulching will ensure that your rose has a steady slow-release feed when spring comes.
+I can't stress the need for this step when pruning a rose or any shrub.
+Mulching will ensure your roses have a steady, slow-release feed when spring comes.
 Mulching also reduces competition from weeds and helps retain moisture.
-Think of it of the icing on top of the cake, it's just not the same without it!
-If you have no idea what mulching is there's a handy video below.
+Think of it as the icing on the cake; it's not the same without it!
+If you have no idea what mulching is, you can find a handy video below.

-Roses are hungry plants so horse manure or compost are good ideas for mulches.
-I wouldn't recommend wood chips as they tend to rob nitrogen from the soil as they break down and will just inhibit the growth of the rose.
+Roses are hungry plants, so horse manure or compost are good mulches.
+I wouldn't recommend wood chips, as they tend to rob nitrogen from the soil as they break down and will inhibit the rose's growth.

-In some instances, see the Witch's finger below, you will need to hard prune your rose.
-If the stem where the growth occurs is really old, gnarled, and plain ugly then the best method is to take it back to the ground.
-With a sharp pair of garden loppers or a clean wood saw you can take this stem out completely.
+Sometimes, you must hard prune your rose to renovate it, as shown with the gnarled witch's finger below.
+If the stem where the growth occurs is old, gnarled, and plain ugly, it is best to take it back to the ground.
+With a sharp pair of garden loppers or a clean wood saw, you can remove this stem completely.

-This will delay your flowering, but in certain examples, this is the only way to properly renovate a rose.
-Trust me it will be worth it for lush green stems the next year!
+This will delay your flowering, but in some instances, it is the only way to renovate a rose properly.
+Trust me, it will be worth it for lush green stems the following year.
+Old, unproductive growth should be hard-pruned out completely, as in the image below.

 Pruning climbing roses

-Climbing roses are relatively easy to prune but timing is key.
-You want to prune your climbing roses in Autumn when they have finished flowering.
+Climbing roses are relatively easy to prune, but timing is key with this type of rose.
+You want to prune your climbing roses in Autumn directly after flowering.
 I find it easier at this time of year as you can see what growth has produced flowers and what's not performing.

-I tend to aim for one main stem and maybe one of two others.
+I aim for one main stem and maybe one of two others.
 Anything more than this I remove.
-This is to stop the potential for a tangled mess.
-It also concentrates the resources on flowering buds.
+This prevents a tangled mess and concentrates resources on flowering buds.

-With a climbing rose you can be quite brutal, taking all side growth back to the main stem, just above the last outward-facing bud.
-Don't be too worried that it is brutal, they are really resilient and it will come back.
+With a climbing rose, you can be pretty brutal, taking all side growth back to the main stem, just above the last outward-facing bud.
+Don't worry that it is cruel; they are resilient, and it will come back.
 You want to create a strong framework for growth.
-If you let the stems get too leggy they will pull away from the trellis and start entwining other stems.
+If you let the stems get too leggy, they will pull away from the trellis and start entwining other stems.

 How to deadhead roses

-Deadheading roses is a really simple pruning technique that encourages your roses to flower for longer.
-Deadheading a rose is a process of removing a spent flower or rose that's starting to lose its petals.
+Deadheading roses is a simple pruning technique that encourages them to flower for longer.
+It involves removing a spent flower or rose that's starting to lose its petals.
+This is done as soon as the rose's flower petals begin to fall as the rose is in its peak summertime flowering window.

 A spent rose flower

-Deadheading removes the flower back to the next set of leaves down removing the entire flower stalk.
-Deadheading roses prevents the plant from creating a rose hip or seed.
-Thus conserving energy for the rose to create more flowers.
-After all the rose wants to create hips to reproduce, which is why it flowers.
+Deadheading removes the flower back to the next set of leaves, removing the entire flower stalk.
+Deadheading roses prevents the plant from creating a rose hip or seed, thus conserving energy for the rose to create more flowers.
+After all, the rose wants to create hips to reproduce, which is why it flowers.
 Removing these flowers before hips form forces the rose to keep flowering.

 To dead head a rose snip the flower off once it starts to fade back to the next set of leaves down.